A simple guide to process improvement

 After completing all the 5 Whys, and identifying the root causes, you need to follow up with actions.
 The aim is prevent the incident ever occurring again.
 With that in mind, it may require education, regular inspection or further investigation.
 For example:

-Process Improvement is Part of a greater C.I. framework not just an Isolated Island
+Part of a greater C.I. framework not just an island

 Lean tools like standardised problem solving techniques, Standard Operating Procedures (SOPs), and a Tiered Daily Management process that supports the entire PDCA loop are key to achieving continuous improvement success.
 However, organisations should ensure that standards and processes are developed together, not in isolation.
 Without considering all adjacent processes we can end up with misalignment of people, information silos, and sub-optimal procedures.